-You probably know that you’ll see significant tax savings if you’re married, but did you know you may pay less for car insurance as well?
+You know that you’ll see tax savings when you’re married, but did you know you may pay less for car insurance too?
 Your savings may not pay for the catering bill from your wedding, but it’s definitely worth getting an insurance quote comparison for you and your spouse.
 Here’s how to do it.

 Why does getting married lower your insurance premiums?

 From an insurance company’s perspective, married people are safer, more responsible drivers and thus less of a risk to insure.
-It seems strange that putting on a ring will magically make you a better driver, but that’s what the numbers say.
+It seems strange that putting on a ring will magically make you a better driver, but it’s statistically fact.
 A 20-year old woman pays 22 percent less for car insurance, on average, if she’s married.
 A 20-year-old man pays 20 percent less if he’s married.

-How should you compare auto insurance quotes once you’re married?
+How do you compare auto insurance quotes once you’re married?

 - First, figure out how much you and your spouse are paying separately for car insurance.

 - Review your coverage limits.
 If your policy matches the state minimum requirements, you may want to raise the limits to protect your new family’s financial future.
-A $20,000 limit on personal injury protection, for instance, won’t go very far to pay your medical bills if you’re involved in a serious accident.
+For example, A $20,000 limit on personal injury protection won’t go very far to pay your medical bills if you’re involved in a serious accident.
 Here’s a rule of thumb from the Wall Street Journal: “Make sure you’re covered for an amount equal to the total value of your assets (Add up the dollar values of your house, your car, savings and investments).”

-- Get quotes from multiple carriers (or use compare.com) in order to compare multiple auto insurance rates.
+- Get quotes from multiple carriers (or use compare.com) to compare multiple auto insurance rates.
 You’re going to find a cheaper rate if you compare many insurers.

 What if your spouse has a bad driving record?

-If your new husband or wife has a long string of traffic violations or something as serious as a DUI, you may find yourself paying more for car insurance after you’re married.
-Nevertheless, it will probably be cheaper to insure both you and your spouse with one policy, rather than keeping separate policies.
-Compare auto insurance quotes for both options from a variety of insurers.
+If your partner has several traffic violations or a DUI, car insurance might become more expensive after you’re married.
+Nevertheless, it will still probably be cheaper to insure both you and your spouse with one policy.
+The best route to take is to compare both options with several carriers.

-Most insurance companies require notification when there are multiple licensed drivers in one household, because all drivers may access the household’s cars.
-If your spouse has a particularly bad driving record, some insurers may opt for a named-driver exclusion, which means your spouse isn’t covered and isn’t permitted to drive your car.
+All drivers in a household can access all cars, so most insurance companies will require notification of licensed drivers in the household.
+Some insurance companies will opt for a named-driver exclusion if your spouse has a particularly bad driving record.
+A named-driver exclusion specifies that your spouse isn’t covered and isn’t permitted to drive your car.

 Ready to get your free insurance quote comparison?
 It’s easy and takes just minutes on Compare.com.